zhangchi233/dtm_points_cloud/README.md

 it is annoying that the laspy official document so ambiguous and i dont like its way to store x,y,z value, for ur convenience, i dump it into a pickle file in the cropping.py,since each time we only use points'x,y,z values, why not just directly read from pickle file
 ## about thinning
 we use random thinning(simple and easy to implement)
+## about file
+4 isolines,wkt form
+isolines_csf, is the isolines of csf result without thinning isolines_thinning is the isolines of csf raster layer after thinning isolines_original is the isolines of original raster layer without csf after thinning in the same range of result after csf isoliens_exceed_part is the isolines of original points above the range of csf isoliens thinning.tif is raster layer of csf result using laplace interpoaltion use random thinning only preserve 0.1 points original.tif is raster layer of original points after thinning using random thinning only preserve 0.1 points and interpolation method is still laplace csf_withoutthinnign.tif is raster layer of csf without thinning using laplace interpolation